What is child labor — and how are we addressing it?

-Anne Koffi Akoua was only 2 years old when her mother died.
-Her father passed away too, not long after.
-She went on to live with her grandmother Delphine, a cocoa farmer living in the village of Manzanouan, in Cote d’Ivoire.
-Anne could no longer find enough courage to go to school.
+Anne went to live with her grandmother, Delphine, a cocoa farmer in the village of Manzanouan in Côte d’Ivoire.
+Without the support of her parents, Anne says, she could no longer find enough courage to go to school.

 That’s when Alphonse Yao Aya stepped in.

 “When I came into Delphine’s farm, I saw this little girl on the farm,” he recalls.
 “She was carrying heavy loads to help her grandmother, who had taken her in.”

 Alphonse is a community facilitator who plays a key role in Cargill’s efforts to address child labor —commonly defined as work that deprives children of their childhood and that is harmful to their development.
 This includes work that interferes with their schooling, according to the International Labour Organization (ILO).

 Today, child labor affects roughly 160 million children worldwide, according to United Nations estimates.
 Across industries, agriculture accounts for the largest share of laboring children, the ILO says.

 For Cargill, these statistics are unacceptable.
 Our commitment to respecting human rights is fundamental.
 That is why we are working with governments, peers, customers, NGOs, farmers, families and others — all to make an impact on child labor.

 “We’re focused on addressing the root causes of child labor by increasing and diversifying farmer incomes, expanding economic opportunities for women, improving access to quality education and promoting community wellbeing,” says David Schwebel, human rights manager for Cargill.
 “Of course, we understand that the journey towards the eradication of child labor is far greater than the actions or interests of any one organization.
 We all have a role to play.”